BirendraRokaha/dcmrig/Readme.md

 DeID_003,U6124732
 ```

-A sample toml file is created at the users home dir ~/.dcmrig/config.toml during the first execution.
+A sample cookbook toml file is created at the users home dir ~/.dcmrig/cookbook.toml during the first execution.
 ```toml
 # The chain of application is mask > add > delete
 # The tags are case sensitive.
 They should match the DICOM standard dictionary specification